bzcheeseman/Py_Cpp/README.md

 If you don't want to specify a new directory for the import just don't add in that argument to the function.

 ## Using the library - C
-Again, this library is header-only so simply include `py_module.h` and have at it.
+Again, this library is header-only so simply include `py_object.h` and have at it.
 Since C has no namespaces all functions are prefaced with `pyc_`, so be sure to take a look at the examples to get the call interface.
 Since C lacks function overloading, I left the type conversion to Python up to the user.
 In general, the C++ interface has more to it and it's a little cleaner (plus it's nice to use an OO language